workstep/data-assessment-data-engineer/README.md

 * how you think about ETL processes and steps
 * how you structure your software in terms of readability and execution by others.

+### Submitting your work

+Please clone this repository, complete the assessment, and send the entire thing back to us over email!